Checklist for publishing on the Analysis Function website

 When you use our submission form you can select the heading format from the text editor to make headings and subheadings clear.
 Email Analysis.Function@ons.gov.uk if you want help with doing this.

-The Government Digital Service recommends sticking to 65 characters for page titles to ensure a search engine never cuts off the end of your content.
+The Government Digital Service recommends an upper limit of 65 characters for page titles.
+This helps ensure a search engine never cuts off the end of your content.

 Hyperlinks (links to different webpages)

-- Hyperlink text should be a specific description of the destination page, not just ‘blog post’ or ‘network’ – this helps screen reader users can scan content.
+Hyperlink text should be a specific description of the destination page, not just “blog post” or “network”.
+This helps screen reader users scan content.
+For example, “Find more information about accessibility on GOV.UK.”.

-- If you are linking to a document published on another website link to the page the document lives on, not the document itself.
+If you are linking to a document published on another website, you should link to an HTML page that hosts a link to the document, not the document itself.

 Numbers